What is the Big Food Redesign Challenge?

 Food businesses taking part in the Challenge will seek to connect with farmers, growers and suppliers who are prioritising outcomes for nature, whether by adopting agro-ecology, agroforestry, conservation agriculture, or other approaches that support regenerative outcomes for nature.
 If you are applying these approaches we encourage you to register on the HowGood platform so that you can be identified by Challenge participants.

-The Challenge, Circular Design for Food, and a circular economy
+Circular Design for Food, and a circular economy

 What is circular design and how does it apply to food?